Draw A Rectangle - Demo 02

 & = 100

 To convert those 100 penny into quarters, move from penny to quarter, but since we are moving in the opposite direction of the edge, we must apply the multiplicative inverse of that function.
-These functions are invertible by taking the reciprical of the coefficient
+These functions are invertible by taking the reciprocal of the coefficient

 f_{quarter}^{penny}(x) = 25 * x